-In this course, students are provided with an opportunity to develop imagination, concentration, and acting skills through the disciplines of improvisation and scene study.
+In this course, students are provided with an opportunity to develop imagination, concentration, and acting skills through the disciplines of improvisation, monologues, and scene study.

-This course offers first-year students the opportunity to receive academic credit for production work within the Department of Theatre Studies.
-Forty hours of work is required.
-Prerequisite: permission of the instructor.
-Meets General Education Distribution Area IV.A.
+This course offers first-year students the opportunity to receive academic credit for production work within the Department of Theatre.
+Seventy hours of work are required.
+Offered every semester.
+Partially fulfills General Education Distribution Area IV.A.

 The Applied Theatre sequence (THE 114, 214, 314, 414) allows students to receive academic credit for work related to productions on campus.
 The creative work ranges widely and can include acting, stage management, house management, board operations, design work, and assignments on various production crews, depending on student aptitude and disposition.
+Thirty-five hours of work are required.
 Offered every semester.
 Partially fulfills General Education Distribution Area IV.A.